What is Fentanyl ?

 The admission process begins with initial outreach to the Waismann Institute team.
 An opioid specialist starts with an understanding of your needs while assisting you through the completion of an intake.
 Our medical staff will review the intake to develop a better understanding of the patient’s medical and psychosocial history so treatment options can be discussed.

 We are here to serve the patient for whom the quality of medical care received, comfort and effectiveness of treatment are core are necessities.

-A Fentanyl detox can be a difficult thing to overcome, but despite the difficulties, winning this struggle is possible with the right professional support.
-Waismann Method® has shown to be significantly more effective than most other courses of Fentanyl detox treatment available.
+A fentanyl detox can be a difficult thing to overcome, but despite the difficulties, overcoming withdrawals can be possible, with the right professional support.
+Waismann Method® has shown to be a significant a more efficient way to detox, than most traditional fentanyl rehab programs available.